What Is Arc Welding?

 The electrode is the long and thin cylindrical filler metal that is used to join the metals by adding the molten metal between the two metals.

 The Electrode Holder is the device that acts as a mediator between transformer and electrode whereas; the electrode holder will convert the power into the arc.

 The Cables are the connecting threads of the devices to transfer the power.

 Working Principle Of Arc Welding:

-The working principle of arc welding is simple.
+The working principle of this type of welding is simple.
 The whole parts and process will be work with the help of the power (or electricity).
 The transformer is the power storage device that helps to supply the heat to the devices.
 The heat required to weld the parts will depend upon the type and thickness of the material.
 The amount of heat supply can be adjusted at the transformer itself.
 The minimum power required to weld will vary between 10 Volts to 50Volts and the maximum power will be around between 230 Volts to 430 Volts.
-This power input and consumption will be vary according to the types of arc welding.
+This power input and consumption will be vary according to its type.